Professor of Public Policy; Director, Global Commerce and Policy Program

 Arlington, VA 22201

 Kenneth A. Reinert is a professor of public policy in the Schar School of Policy and Government at George Mason University.
-He received a School of Public Policy Distinguished Teaching Award in 2003 and currently serves as director of the International Commerce and Policy Program.
+He received a School of Public Policy Distinguished Teaching Award in 2003 and currently serves as director of the Global Commerce and Policy Program.

 Reinert has published more than 80 papers in professional journals and edited volumes in the areas of international trade, economic development, and environmental policy.
 He is author of An Introduction to International Economics: New Perspectives on the World Economy (Cambridge University Press, 2012, 2020) and No Small Hope: Towards the Universal Provision of Basic Goods (Oxford University Press, 2018), and coauthor of Globalization for Development: Meeting New Challenges (Oxford University Press, 2012).
 He is editor of the Handbook of Globalisation and Development (Edward Elgar, 2017) and coeditor of Applied Methods for Trade Policy Analysis: A Handbook (Cambridge University Press, 1997) and the two-volume Princeton Encyclopedia of the World Economy (Princeton University Press, 2009).